-Steps to use output schema in Codex exec:
+Steps to use an output schema in Codex exec:

-1. Create a JSON Schema file that defines the exact fields the final response must contain.
+1. Create a JSON Schema file with the final keys automation expects.

 schema.json